drewmullen/packer-plugin-harvester/.web-docs/components/builder/builder/README.md

   builder environment.
 See https://www.packer.io/docs/builder/null -->

-The scaffolding builder is used to create endless Packer plugins using a consistent plugin structure.
+The harvester builder is used to create endless Packer plugins using a consistent plugin structure.